steveseguin/browser-to-rtmp-docker/README.md

 * You may wish to also change the ffmpeg sync value from 562 to 2562, or some other value as needed, to dial in the audio/video sync.
 This may vary based on your system and configuration.

+## Depedencies

+I've tested this on ARM64 Ubuntu; I've yet to test on AMD64 though.

+You'll need Docker, but the rest should be pretty much handled by that.
+Search online for how to install that.

 ## Running

 To build the Docker image, run: